zfinnan/RESTful-creatures/homework.md

 # RESTful Cryptids (Homework)

 What is a Cryptid you ask?
-Cryptids are legendary creatures such as Sasquatch or Nessie (Loch Ness Monster) that people claim to have seen or encountered, but no evidence has been gathered to prove it.
+Cryptids are legendary creatures such as Sasquatch (Bigfoot) or Nessie (Loch Ness Monster) that people claim to have seen or encountered, but no evidence has been gathered to prove it.

 ---
 ## Prerequisite Lessons